NAL’IBALI READING PROGRAM

 delivered 150 athletic uniforms and warm-ups, donated by Gettysburg College (strong advocates of sports and gender equity in athletics), to soccer and netball teams in Nomathamsanqa and Paterson

 delivered another 50 tracksuits, also donated by Gettysburg College, to a men’s soccer program in Nomathamsanqa

 repaired the Vusumzi Primary School lawnmower and weed-whacker so the amazing caretaker, James Dayile, in his new Universal Promise-purchased uniform and shoes, could do his job in style!

 finished a first draft of the Universal Promise medical pamphlet, written in conjunction with South African and United States medical personnel, that will be distributed throughout Nomathamsanqa and at local clinics

-hired a local contractor and his associates to renovate the crafting center and purchased loads of crafting supplies to continue to expose the Ilizwe artisans to more and more skills
+hired a local contractor and associates to renovate the crafting center and purchased loads of crafting supplies to continue to expose the Ilizwe artisans to more and more skills

 brought Internet to Vusumzi Primary School for the first time ever, thereby opening up the world to the educators and their students